Generating Adversarial yet Inconspicuous Patches with a Single Image: Introduction

 \section{Introduction}

-Recent years have witnessed the increasing trend of Deep Neural Networks (DNN) applied in many domains.
-However, despite its popularity, DNN has been shown susceptible to Adversarial Examples (AE) where negligible noise perturbations \cite{Szegedy2014IntriguingPO} can successfully fool the classifier.
-Such small perturbations can lead DNN's prediction into either an intentionally-chosen class (targeted attack) or classes that are different from the true label (untargeted attack).
-Extensive researches have studied to generate strong AEs \cite{MoosaviDezfooli2016DeepFoolAS, Carlini_2017,papernot2016limitations,su2019one,Liu_2019_ICCV}.
-To make attacks applicable in physical world, adversarial patch-based attack \cite{DBLP:journals/corr/KurakinGB16,Brown2017AdversarialP,Wiyatno_2019_ICCV,DBLP:conf/icml/LiSK19} are proposed.
-Different from adversarial perturbations added to whole images, such attacks modify pixels within a restricted region to generate malicious patches and fool the DNN model.
-The existence of adversarial patches intensifies people's concerns on the security of deep learning based applications in real world, such as auto-driving system and identity recognition devices.

-To launch an effective and strong attack in physical word, adversarial patches break the $l_p$ norm limitations for adversarial perturbations.
-The consequence is that existing adversarial patches are usually ended being noticeable for the human observer because of their exotic appearance.
-Note that, if the attacks are easily detected, the attacks will fail in practice with a great chance.
-So it is significant for adversaries to consider adversarial patches that are inconspicuous or even invisible to human.
-Nevertheless, this haven't attracted much attention and few works appear. \citeauthor{Liu2019PerceptualSensitiveGF} observed there are often scrawls and patches on traffic signs in the real world, and firstly attempted to enhance the visual fidelity while trying to preserve the attack ability. \citeauthor{jia2020adv} encoded the malicious information as watermarks to evade detection.

-In addition, existing methods~\cite{Brown2017AdversarialP, Liu2019PerceptualSensitiveGF} require a large amount of quality data (e.g. ImageNet) for training, which is computationally expensive and time-consuming.
-Apart from the high demand of computation resources, data scarcity is becoming an increasingly troublesome problem.
-Sensitive data under privacy protection are often out of reach in many situations for training adversaries.
-The above two problems make current adversarial patch generation methods inappropriate in practice.
+In recent years, adversarial patch-based attack \cite{Brown2017AdversarialP} are proposed.
+However, existing adversarial patches are usually ended being noticeable for the human observer because of their exotic appearance.
+In addition, existing methods~\cite{Brown2017AdversarialP, Liu2019PerceptualSensitiveGF} require a large amount of quality data for training, which is computationally expensive and time-consuming.
 Towards bridging research gaps mentioned above, we propose a GAN-based approach to generate Adversarial yet Inconspicuous Patches (AIP) trained from one single image.
 Our approach captures the most sensitive area of the victim image, and applies adversarial patches generated with well-crafted objective functions.
-The goals of AIP are (1) crafting adversarial patches with limited data, and (2) evading human detection while keeping attacks successful.
-Through experiments in digital settings, adversarial patches generated by AIP achieved high attack success rates.
-Saliency detection and human evaluation shows that our less-noticeable patches highly reduced the risk of being detected before attacks.
-In the last, we apply AIP in physical scenarios to inspire future directions on developing real-world patch attack.
+The goals of AIP are (1) pioneering in crafting adversarial patches with only one image, and (2) evading human detection while keeping attacks successful.